Disabilities

 Needs, differences vs. deficit, defect

-In general, do not use terms like deficit, defect, abnormality, or problem when talking about people, particularly in mental health.
+In general, do not use terms like deficit, defect, abnormality, or problem in the context of mental health.
 Instead, use needs, differences, or challenges.
 The term disability is accepted and it may help to be more specific (e.g., intellectual disability, physical disability, language disability, etc.).

 It is acceptable and helpful to use terms like abnormality or problem when referring to measurable medical incidences like abnormality of the fingers or breathing problems/difficulties.